I Love working on Projects

 "The smallest bookstore still contains more ideas of worth than have been presented in the entire history of television."

 A few weeks later we bought an old vending machine on Ebay, refurbished it ourselves and contacted „Reclam“, one of the most important German publishers, who decided to fund the project.
-We installed "Snacky“ at the university and since that day people can buy a book for the same price of a coffee.
-All the money goes straight to a charity project that supports people with analphabetism.
+We installed "Snacky“ at the university and since that day on, people can buy a book for the same price of a coffee.
+All the money goes straight to a charity project that supports people with illiteracy.

 TRANSFORMING A MCDONALDS Restaurant With AN Interactive ART PERFORMANCE (2010/2011)